ng-primitives/ng-primitives/apps/documentation/src/app/pages/primitives/accordion.md

 Apply the `ngpAccordionContent` directive to an element that represents the content of an accordion item.

+- Selector: `[ngpAccordionContent]`
+- Exported As: `ngpAccordionContent`

 #### Data Attributes

-The following data attributes are available to use with the `ngpAccordionContent` directive:
+The following data attributes are applied to the `ngpAccordionContent` directive:

 | Attribute          | Description                              | Value                      |
 | ------------------ | ---------------------------------------- | -------------------------- |